mind-and-motion/mind-and-motion.github.io/index.md

       <td>Keynote on Biomechanical Modeling</td>
     </tr>
     <tr>
-      <td>Brainstorming</td>
+      <td>Brainstorming: Use Cases and Applications</td>
       <td>11:30-12:30</td>
-      <td>With both keynotes in mind, this session provides an opportunity to brainstorm ideas in smaller groups.</td>
+      <td>With both keynotes in mind, this session provides an opportunity to brainstorm Use Cases and Applications in smaller groups.</td>
     </tr>
     <tr class="break">
       <td>Lunch</td>